-On May 6, 2010, Federal-Mogul approved an amendment to its U.S. Welfare Benefit Plan which eliminated Other Postemployment Benefits ("OPEB") for certain salaried and non-union hourly employees and retirees effective July 1, 2010.
-Given that this event eliminated the accrual of defined benefits for a significant number of active participants, Federal-Mogul remeasured its OPEB obligation.
+On May 6, 2010, Federal-Mogul approved an amendment to its U.S. Welfare Benefit Plan which eliminated OPEB for certain salaried and non-union hourly employees and retirees effective July 1, 2010.
+Given that this event eliminated the accrual of defined benefits for a significant number of active participants, Federal-Mogul re-measured its OPEB obligation.
 Since this plan change reduced benefits attributable to employee service already rendered, it was treated as a negative plan amendment, which created a \$162 million prior service credit in accumulated other comprehensive income.
 The corresponding reduction in the average remaining future service period to the full eligibility date of the remaining active plan participants also triggered the recognition of a \$4 million curtailment gain which was recognized in the consolidated statements of operations during the second quarter of fiscal 2010.
-It should be noted that the calculation of the curtailment excluded the newly created prior service credit.
+The calculation of the curtailment excluded the newly created prior service credit.